 ● Explore how healthy sense development can spark meaningful, effective social initiative and activism.

-Save the date, and make plans to join us!
-Email email@example.com to join our list and receive regular updates as the conference develops.
+Email firstname.lastname@example.org to join the conference email list and receive regular updates as the conference develops.

 This international conference is hosted by Threefold Educational Foundation, co-hosted by Sunbridge Institute, Eurythmy Spring Valley, Green Meadow Waldorf School, the Otto Specht School, with funding from Camphill Foundation and Rudolf Steiner Charitable Trust.
 Supported by the Anthroposophical Society in America, the Association for Anthroposophic Psychology, the Camphill Association of North America, the North American Council for Anthroposophic Curative Education and Social Therapy, the Waldorf Association of North America, and the Waldorf Early Childhood Association of North America.